React

 Boolean

 The property signaling whether the overlay fade effect must be used when the microphone permission prompt in the browser is displayed.
-The overlay effect makes the prompt more noticeable and helps make sure users provide microphone access to the AI assistant.
+The overlay effect makes the prompt more noticeable and helps make sure users provide microphone access to the AI agent.

 onCommand